-Because of the high cost of dealing with a bicycle accident injury, you need knowledgeable and dedicated bicycle accident lawyers like those at Halvorsen Klote to make sure you receive full compensation for all of your damages, including pain and suffering.
-In the tragic case of the wrongful death of a loved one in the Town and Country, MO area, we will get you compensation to make sure your future is financially secure and to ease the pain, even if just a little.
+Because of the high cost of dealing with a bicycle accident injury, you need accomplished and tenacious bicycle accident lawyers like those at Halvorsen Klote to take on your case and fight to make sure the liable parties are held accountable and you are fairly compensated.
+In the tragic case of the wrongful death of a loved one in the Town and Country, MO area, we will get you a financial recovery to make sure your future is financially secure and to ease the pain, even if just a little.

-Who Can I Sue for My Bicycle Accident Injuries in Town and Country, MO?
+Who Can I Hold Accountable for My Bicycle Accident Injuries in Town and Country, MO?

-Who you can seek compensation from depends on the the different aspects that led to your injuries.
+Who is at fault depends on the specifics of your case.
 Different accidents may have different, or multiple, liable parties.
-In some cases there is more than one person or organization is to blame, and an accomplished bicycle accident lawyer will investigate your claim and hold each party accountable for the percentage of blame they share.
-You may be able to seek compensation from:
+In some cases there are multiple liable parties, and a knowledgeable bicycle accident lawyer will investigate your accident and hold each party responsible for the percentage of blame they share.
+The most common liable parties in bicycle accidents include:

-Both Illinois and Missouri have strict regulations for how drivers are supposed to drive around bicyclists, such as yielding to bicyclist when turning.
-According to the legal doctrine of negligence per se, someone violates a state statute and injures someone else is liable as a matter of law.
-So if you wee injured because a driver passed too closely, your lawyer for bicycle accident will be able to file a negligence per se claim, and the insurance company will likely be more motivated to offer a fair recovery.
+Both Illinois and Missouri have strict regulations for how motorists are supposed to interact with bicyclists, such as leaving a safe distance when passing.
+Following the legal doctrine of negligence per se, someone is automatically liable for your injuries if they violate a law.
+So if you wee injured because a driver passed too closely, your lawyer for bicycle accident will only have to prove that the accident caused your injuries, and you may be able to get a fair settlement quickly.

-If your accident was caused by a defective product, such as tires, you can seek a product liability claim.
-Anybody involved in the chain of distribution must ensure that products are not dangerous when used appropriately and issue recalls if a safety hazard is found.
+If your result was because of a defective product, such as headlights, you can seek a product liability claim.
+Anybody involved in the chain of distribution must ensure that products are not dangerous when used appropriately and issue recalls whenever a component is found to be unsafe.
 If they fail to, they are liable for your damages.

 A Trucking or Other Commercial Company